 Static stretching also improves mind-body connection and improves blood flow for faster muscle recovery.
 Usually, this type of stretching is best for people undergoing physical rehabilitation and recovery from an injury.

 It is important to stop stretching the joints and muscles when it becomes painful.
 Feeling pain when stretching means that the muscles are stretched beyond its capacity.
-Also, it is important to relax the muscles and avoid stretching them for too long.
-This usually leads to muscle tightening and contracting further.
+Also, it is important to relax the muscles and avoid stretching them for too long; This usually leads to muscle tightening and further contraction.

 Research has shown, however, that static stretching may contribute to a decrease in performance.
 Specifically, static stretching results in decreased vertical jump, agility, and sprint times.
 The isometric movements associated with static stretching does not incorporate muscle coordination.